There

 Eena

 threw Ian a grimace over her shoulder.
-(That seems rude when we’re the ones in need of help.)
+(That seems rude when we’re the ones in

 Looking